 Drive to deliver specimens to museum begins.
 Once at the museum the fossils will be thoroughly prepared (cleaned) and studied by our team.

 Jun 20, 2022

 Meet the Team

 We are a team of young geologists and paleontologists with a love for fieldwork and research.

 I am an Associate in Geology from Salt Lake Community College.
-I am currently enrolled at the University of Utah and working as a Junior Geologist for a local mineral exploration firm.
+I am currently a senior at the University of Utah and working as a Junior Geologist for a local mineral exploration firm.
 I have had an affinity for the outdoors from a young age and appreciate any and all opportunities to work in remote areas.
 In addition to paleontology, I have experience with soil and water sampling, core drilling, claim staking, biological studies, and mineral research.
 I greatly appreciate how the study of geology and paleontology has broadened my understanding of the world around me and the changes it has experienced, and I look forward to expanding my knowledge and expertise in these fields.